rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 * [Reboot](../../2.2.0/rhoelements/reboot)

 ### RhoElements 2.2 APIs
-The 2.2 RhoElement APIS are only supported on Zebra Webkit.
-This webkit is still available on Windows Mobile/CE and Android platforms, however on Android the default webkit that is used is the stock Android Webkit.
+The 2.2 RhoElement APIS are only supported on Zebra WebKit.
+This WebKit is still available on Windows Mobile/CE and Android platforms, however on Android the default WebKit that is used is the stock Android WebKit.

 ### Rhodes 2.2 APIs
 2.2 Rhodes APIs that were not replaced by an equivalent RhoMobile 5.0 API (ex: Camera) are supported on all platforms that were supported previously.
 Ruby APIs will behave exactly as they did before.
 Note that some of the Rhodes 2.2 APIs provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`